pocl/pocl/doc/sphinx/source/faq.rst

 while most Linux distributions use GCC to build their Clang/LLVM, the official downloads from llvm.org are built using Clang.

-Pocl is not listed by clinfo / is not found
+PoCL is not listed by clinfo / is not found
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Occasionally, proprietary implementations rewrite the ICD loader by their own